seb1k/synology-start-stop/README.md

 > Boot and shutdown can take up to 3 minutes

-# Shutdown synology with curl API
+# Shutdown synology with curl API in bash

     sid=$(curl --header 'Content-Type: application/x-www-form-urlencoded' \
     --data-urlencode'api=SYNO.API.Auth' \